Connect With Us

 Well Water vs. Municipal Water: VA Loan Comparison

-How do properties with well water compare to properties with municipal water in VA loans?
+How do properties with well water compare to those with municipal water in the context of VA loans?

 Properties with municipal water have fewer appraisal concerns related to water supply.
 The appraiser notes the municipal connection and typically does not investigate further.
-Properties with wells require more detailed evaluation because the water supply is on-site.
+Conversely, properties with wells require more detailed evaluation because the water supply is on-site.

 Buyers of well-water properties should conduct their own water testing.
-Buyers of municipal water properties typically do not test the water supply (municipal water is regulated by the EPA).
+Buyers of municipal water properties typically do not test the water supply since it is regulated by the EPA.
 However, if a home inspector notes water quality concerns, testing may be recommended.

 Wells require periodic maintenance and may need repair or replacement over time.
 Municipal water requires no homeowner maintenance.
 Well owners should budget for potential well repairs ($1,000 to $5,000) and water treatment system maintenance.

 Many properties with well water also use septic systems for waste disposal.
 The VA appraises both systems separately.
 The septic system must also be functional and meet state standards.
-If a property has both well and septic, both systems will be evaluated during appraisal.
+If a property has both a well and a septic system, both systems will be evaluated during the appraisal.

 Well and septic system problems can compound.
 A failing septic system can contaminate the well with bacteria and nitrates.
 If both systems have issues, remediation becomes more complex and expensive.
 This is another reason to conduct thorough inspections and water testing before making a final offer.